KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

-gainer_details only one to only one ticker_price_range: "view" gainer_details only one to only one ticker_repeats: "view" gainer_details only one to only one download_consistency_time: "view" gainer_details only one to only one download_consistency_date: "view"
+gainer_details only one to only one ticker_price_range: "view" gainer_details only one to only one ticker_repeats: "view" gainer_details only one to only one download_consistency_time: "view" gainer_details only one to only one download_consistency_day: "view"

-downloads only one to only one download_consistency_time: "view" downloads only one to only one download_consistency_date: "view"
+downloads only one to only one download_consistency_time: "view" downloads only one to only one download_consistency_day: "view"

     source_overlap {
-        string source FK "FK from the SOURCE table via the GAINER-DETAILS table" float avg_proportion_overlapping "Average proprtion of the source's gainers that are found in the other sources at the time of each download"
+        string source FK "FK from the source table" float avg_proportion_overlapping "Average proprtion of source's gainers found in outside sources at the time of download"
     }
     source_reliability {
         string source FK "Data download source"
-        int download_count "Total successful downloads for the source" float reliability_score "Proportion of the total attempted downloads successfully executed for the source" }
+        int download_count "# successful downloads for the source" float reliability_score "Proportion of total possible downloads that succeeded" }
     ticker_price_range {
         string symbol FK "Stock ticker"
-        float min_price "Lowest observed price for the ticker" float max_price "Highest observed price for the ticker" float price_range "Difference between the ticker's highest and lowest observed prices" }
+        float min_price "Lowest observed price for the ticker" float max_price "Highest observed price for the ticker" float price_range "Difference between highest and lowest observed prices" }
     ticker_repeats {
         string symbol FK "FK from the GAINERS table via the GAINER-DETAILS table"